Transfer-tensor description of memory effects in open-system dynamics and multi-time statistics: Transfer tensors and multi-time statistics

-The evolution of the composite system has been evaluated starting from an initial product state of the ground states of both $\mathbb{S}$ and $\mathbb{E}$, and taking the time interval $\Delta$ between measurements equal to 1, 2 and 3 (in natural units allowing for $\hbar=1$).
-Conversely, the hierarchy of transfer tensors has been derived by numerically implementing Eq.\,(\ref{stoc-TT-hierarchy}).
-The latter is based on the computation of the maps $\widetilde{\Gamma}_{k|k-n}$, which are all obtained by propagating an initial product state composed by the reduced states of $\mathbb{S}$ and $\mathbb{E}$ after each possible quantum measurement at the time instants $t_k$.
+The time interval $\Delta$ between measurements are taken equal to $1,2,3$ (in natural units allowing for $\hbar=1$), and the evolution of the composite system is evaluated by starting from an initial product-state of the ground state of $\mathbb{S}$ and a pure state of $\mathbb{E}$ (not its ground).
+Specifically, the ground state of $\mathbb{S}$ is obtained by diagonalizing $H_{\mathbb{S}}=\sigma^{z}_{\mathbb{S}}/2$, while the initial reduced state of $\mathbb{E}$ by diagonalizing a random perturbation of $H_{\mathbb{E}}=\sum_{k}\omega_{\mathbb{E},k}b_{\mathbb{E},k}^{\dagger}b_{\mathbb{E},k}$ where the perturbation is taken to preserve the Hermitianity of the resulting operator.
+Lastly, to get the reduced states of $\mathbb{S}$ and $\mathbb{E}$, the corresponding lowest energy eigenvectors are selected.
+Conversely, the hierarchy of transfer tensors is derived by numerically implementing Eq.\,(\ref{stoc-TT-hierarchy}).
+The latter is based on the computation of the maps $\widetilde{\Gamma}_{k|k-n}$, which are all obtained by propagating an initial product-state composed by the reduced states of $\mathbb{S}$ and $\mathbb{E}$ after each possible quantum measurement at the time instants $t_k$.